heading-dotUnlock Peak Performance

 • Pain in Penis: Peyronie's has the potential to cause pain in a man's penis, regardless of whether he has an erection or not.

 Fortunately, for men who are looking for a non-invasive, natural erectile dysfunction treatment in Huntersville, NC GAINSWave® is the answer.
-Using low-strength soundwaves or shockwaves, GAINSWave® treatment in Huntersville breaks down scar tissue affecting your penis, helps create new blood vessels, and opens up existing ones.
+Using low-strength soundwaves or shockwaves, GAINSWave® treatment in Indian Trail breaks down scar tissue affecting your penis, helps create new blood vessels, and opens up existing ones.
 As a result, blood flow is increased, which minimizes penis curvature and fixes the problems associated with erectile dysfunction.

 P-Shot® Erectile Dysfunction Treatment in Huntersville, NC